Heading to Chile for the solar eclipse? Here are 17 of the country's best stargazing sites

 Many regions in Chile do not have these problems, and if they do, they exist on a smaller scale.

-• Its latitude enables the brightest region of the Milky Way to reach the zenith – the area directly above the observer - in winter
+• Latitude enables brightest region of the Milky Way to reach the zenith: the area directly above the observer - in winter

-• Atmospheric conditions such as dry air and many high-altitude regions make it a great place to observe a sparkling night sky
+• Atmospheric conditions like dry air and high-altitude regions make it a great place to observe a sparkling night sky

 • Chile’s weather is excellent for stargazing, with rare cloud coverage in the Andes and almost no rainfall at all in some places.

-• Light pollution is extremely low because there are only a few inhabited areas outside of the main cities.
+• Light pollution is low because there are only a few inhabited areas outside main cities.

-If you plan to visit the country and want to take the advantage of its amazing dark skies, our Chilean stargazing guide is for you!
+If you plan to visit the country ahead of the October 2 2024 annular solar eclipse and want to take advantage of its amazing dark skies, our Chilean stargazing guide is for you!

 Gabriela Mistral Dark Sky Sanctuary, Elqui Valley